Real Estate & Property Information for the Riviera Maya

 The right piece of beachfront land may sound like a great buy.
 But be careful that you can actually own it.
 Most countries overseas have a section of the beach related to the high-water mark where you cannot legally own a property.

-In Mexico, all residential property located within 100 kilometers from any border, or 50 kilometers from any coastline, will need to be acquired through the use of a Fideicomiso, also known as a Real Estate Bank Trust.
+In Mexico, all residential property purchased by foreigners that is located within 100 kilometers from any international border, or 50 kilometers from any coastline, will need to be acquired through either a Mexican corporation or a fideicomiso (also known as a Real Estate Bank Trust).

 The fideicomiso creates a trust agreement for the benefit of the foreign buyer, and the bank takes on a fiduciary obligation to the owner.
 The owner retains all the benefits of ownership and has the legal right to lease the property, sell the property, and will the property to their heirs.

-The one-time cost for establishing a trust as of 2015 was $1,990.00 (this quote includes one annual bank fee payment in advance).
+The one-time cost for establishing a trust is around $2,000.
 There is also an annual bank fee for the maintenance of the trust.
 The annual fee is based upon a percentage of the value of the home—$500 to $550 approximately.

 Additionally, in Mexico, if land was formerly ejido (indigenous-owned) land, tread carefully.
 This can be a potential landmine, as someone may be able to lay claim to your property in the future.
 Ejido land can be titled but it’s a complicated process and your attorney will have to do extra checks to make sure that the title is clear, and everything was done correctly.